DanSnow/typespec-events/docs/src/content/docs/guides/getting-started.md

 // track('unknown_event', { data: '...' }); // Type error
 ```

-The `defineTracker` function returns a `track` function that provides type hints based on your TypeSpec definitions and can perform runtime validation using Zod before calling your actual tracking implementation.
+The `defineTracker` function returns a `track` function that provides type hints based on your TypeSpec definitions and can perform runtime validation using Standard Schema before calling your actual tracking implementation.

 You have now successfully set up `typespec-events`, defined an event, generated code, and integrated it with the runtime!